 When you go to school, you’ll acquire the requisite knowledge that will help you differentiate between right and wrong.

 School and socialization

-In a clear term, socialization is a process by which we acquire the values, norms, and attitudes of a particular culture.
-It also helps us learn behavioral patterns that are considered normal or appropriate at individual and societal levels.
+In clear terms, socialization is a process by which we acquire the values, norms, and attitudes of a particular culture.
+It also helps us learn behavioral patterns considered normal or appropriate at individual and societal levels.